1. Home

 William Henry Harrison took the oath of office on March 4, 1841, and delivered the longest inaugural address in history.
 On a very cold day, the 68-year-old Harrison spoke for two hours on the steps of the Capitol.
 He developed pneumonia and never recovered.
 One month later he was dead, becoming the first American president to die in office.

-"Tyler Too" Becomes President
+"Tyler Too" Became President After Harrison's Death

 Harrison's running mate, John Tyler, became the first vice president to ascend to the presidency upon the death of a president.
 Tyler's administration was lackluster, and he was derided as "the accidental president."